Teradata/stacki-wiki/Concepts.md

 Stacki has the view that all server infrastructure is essentially a collection of clusters.
 Where a cluster is any group of servers working in a single administration domain.
-The servers may be interconnected clusters such as Hadoop or OpenStack, or may be completely disconnected such as a web farm.
+The servers may be interconnected clusters such as Hadoop or OpenStack, or may be completely disconnected such as a web or application farm (e.g. Tomcat).
 Stacki handles both cases with ease.
 In addition, it contains many unique features that make the management of highly interconnected clusters simple.